Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 The following will largely depend on wattage and not much else:

-However, the most powerful and fastest electric scooters can reach wattages of 10000 Watts of real power, and they will be able to go as fast as 60 mph / 100 kmh, or even more!
+However, the most powerful and fastest electric scooters can reach wattages of 10000 Watts of real power and go as fast as 60 mph / 100 kmh, or even more!

-If you want a deeper dive into the technical details, I suggest starting from the Wikipedia page on Watts.
+If you want a deeper dive into the technical details, I suggest starting with the Wikipedia page on Watts.

 Real vs peak motor power